 How to make marble cake

-I’m going to show you how to make the best marble cake recipe!
+I’m going to show you, step-by-step, how to make the best marble cake recipe!
 The frosting is out of the world and contains only two ingredients.

 The Frosting – The frosting is out of the world and contains only two ingredients.
 You just melt chocolate and let it cool.
 Then mix it with butter to create a gorgeously lush frosting.